 I’m Tim Ekl, a Seattle-area software developer.
 I’m fascinated by languages, both computer and human; sometimes I do math recreationally; and I love both a good album and a good coffee.
 I’ve been writing don’t panic since 2010, albeit less and less frequently.

-In the course of my work at Omni, I’ve worked on the following projects:
+In the course of my work at FiLMiC, I’ve shipped or owned the following features and systems:

 Community & Outreach